-Vitamin C banishes wrinkles, makes dark spots disappear, and keeps skin looking and feeling healthy.
+Vitamin C is one of nature’s most effective beauty products – it banishes wrinkles, makes dark spots disappear, and keeps skin looking and feeling healthy.
 While we get a lot of vitamin C through food or supplements, it is significantly more effective in treating skin problems and blemishes when applied topically.
-Find out about the benefits of vitamin C, one of nature’s most effective beauty products, and why it should be incorporated into your daily routine.

 It attacks free radicals